-After a participant has been accepted into an Education Abroad program, the following documentation must be collected and provided to the Vice President Student and Academic Affairs a minimum of eight (8) weeks prior to departure:
+After a participant has been accepted into an Education Abroad program, the following documentation must be collected and provided to the Vice President of Academic and Student Affairs a minimum of eight (8) weeks prior to departure:

-- A copy of a valid U.S. passport (copies of passport/passport card and driver’s license will be kept on file);
+- A copy of a valid U.S. passport with at least 6 months remaining validity beyond the final program date (copies of passport/passport card and driver’s license will be kept on file);

 - A copy of a valid Visas (if applicable);